St. John's Episcopal Church, Lafayette Square

-St. John's Episcopal Church, Lafayette Square is a historic Episcopal church located at Sixteenth Street and H Street NW, in Washington, D.C., along Black Lives Matter Plaza.
+St. John's Episcopal Church, Lafayette Square is a historic Episcopal church located at Sixteenth Street and H Street NW, in Washington, D.C., along the former Black Lives Matter Plaza.
 The Greek Revival building, designed by Benjamin Henry Latrobe, is adjacent to Lafayette Square, one block from the White House.
 It is often called the "Church of the Presidents".

 Every sitting president has attended the church at least once since it was built in 1816, starting with James Madison.
-With the exception of Richard Nixon, every president since Franklin D. Roosevelt has attended spiritual services on Inauguration Day, many at St. John's.
+Many of the traditional Inauguration Day spiritual services have been held at St. John's.
 It was designated a National Historic Landmark in 1960.

 History

 Organized as a parish in 1815, it was named for Saint John the Evangelist.
 The building opened and the first service was held at St. John's Church on October 27, 1816.
 The Rev. William Dickinson Hawley served as its rector from 1817 to 1845, also serving as Chaplain of the Senate.